catenax-eV/catenax-ev.github.io/docs/working-model/overview.md

 ## Non-Normative

 :::warning[NOTE]
-This is not a normative Document!
+This is not a normative Document!!
 :::